nrjthakur04/Air-Passenger-time-series-analysis-forecasting/README.md

 ```
 ![Screenshot (581)](https://github.com/user-attachments/assets/0aa77d5f-0e92-4e22-931b-52211c904cac)

+### 4. Time Series Decomposition:
-- As we can see the trend is countinously increasing (seanonal component varies wrt each other in different time series) and the seasonality is not constant.
+- As we can see the trend is countinously increasing (seasonal component varies wrt each other in different time series) and the seasonality is not constant.
+- Use the seasonal_decompose() function to break down the time series into its components: trend, seasonality, and residuals.
-- We know that if seasonality is not constant and changes over trend then we use multiplicative model to decompose the time series.
+- We know that if seasonality is not constant and changes wrt trend then we'll use multiplicative model to decompose the time series, and then apply a log transformation to convert it into an additive model.
 ```python
 df_mul_decompose=seasonal_decompose(df,model='multiplicative')
 df_mul_decompose.plot()
 plt.show()
 ```
 ![Screenshot (582)](https://github.com/user-attachments/assets/20cdc786-4622-4aec-91ac-b5af9b219acf)

-- We can convert multiplicative model to additive model by using log
+### 5. Log Transformation:
+- Log transformation of passenger numbers to stabilize the seasonal components and make the series suitable for additive models.
-- logy=logtrend+logseasonality+logresidual(irregularity)
+### - logy=logtrend+logseasonality+logresidual(irregularity)
 - By doing so we can remove the change in seasonality, so the seasonality becomes constant and we can represent this multiplicative model as additive model
 ```python
 df_log=df.copy()